ForzaETH/forzaeth.github.io/content/about.md

 ## The Team

-We are a dynamic group of ten students who bring their academic passion and expertise from the fields of electrical engineering, mechanical engineering, and robotics into this unique project.
+We are a dynamic group of students who bring their academic passion and expertise from the fields of electrical engineering, mechanical engineering, and robotics into this unique project.
 Each of us brings a different perspective, but what unites us is our commitment and enthusiasm for innovation.

 ## Our Goal